Lives of Commitment 2018-19 Student Leaders

 3) Salty dark chocolate and chili.

 Meet the LOC Student Coordinator, Eleanor Hohulin

 Hello!
-I am a junior from outside of Chicago (Glen Ellyn IL).
+I am a senior from outside of Chicago (Glen Ellyn IL).
 I am an Art History major and have Media and Environmental Studies minors.
 At Mac, besides LOC, I am a tour guide and have a radio show.
 Additionally, I love tea and biking.
-I am so excited to be the student leader for next year to continue in my third year apart of LOC.
+I am so excited to be the student leader for next year to continue in my fourth year a part of LOC.

-I have always loved meeting new people.
+I have always loved meeting new people and engaging with moments of transition.
 That is what propelled me to apply for LOC before my first-year at Mac, looking at this very page.
-I continue to meet new people and engage in deep relationships through this group.
-I’ve met close friends, mentored and been mentored, and built deep connections through reflection with new friendly faces in the Macalester community and beyond.
+I continue to meet people through reflection with new friendly faces in the Macalester community and beyond.
+I’ve met close friends, mentored and been mentored, and built deep connections and engaged in important topics central to unpacking my transition to college and into many new communities.

-Through LOC, I have volunteered at WISE–Women’s Initiative for Self Empowerment, an afterschool group focused on supporting female identifying teens working on English and applying to college’s, and at Open Door Learning Center where I taught pre-beginning English.
-These two volunteer experiences have been immensely different, but both fostered trusting mentoring and teaching relationships with communities throughout the Twin Cities.
+Through LOC, I have worked with WISE–Women’s Initiative for Self Empowerment, an afterschool group focused on supporting female identifying teens working on English and applying to college, at Open Door Learning Center where I taught pre-beginning English, and at Common Bond Communities, tutoring a sixth grader.
+These civic engagement experiences have been immensely different, but all fostered trusting mentoring and teaching relationships with communities throughout the Twin Cities.
 Exploring the Twin Cities is one of my favorite parts of going to Macalester, and LOC has further expanded my conception of the Twin Cities, helping me become familiar early on with all the Cities have to offer and enabling me to get off campus every week.